 3. MANAGEMENT DISCUSSION AND ANALYSIS:

 d.
-There is no risk expected during this year.
+No risk is expected during this year. e.
+Outlook:

-The Board has not proposed to carry any amount to its reserves.
+The Board has not proposed to transfer any amount to its reserves.

 8. SHARE CAPITAL:

 The paid up Equity Share Capital as on 31st March 2019 was Rs.
 300.29 Lakhs.
 Duringthe financial year under review the Company has not issued shares with differentialvoting rights nor granted Stock Options nor Sweat Equity.

 9. CAPITAL INVESTMENTS